 08-09/17: Lukasz has been appointed as Visiting Associate at Caltech (Prof Kornfield Group)

-06/17: Mikhail presented at the International Conference on Materials Modelling in Rome.
+06/17: Mikhail presented a paper on the theory and modelling of chemo-mechanical problems for energy-storage applications at the International Conference on Materials Modelling in Rome (Italy).

-11/16: WP4 SINBAT project meeting takes place in the WMG/IINM.
-Workpackage partners from the MCL (Austria), University of Warsaw (Poland) and WMG met to discuss the progress on modelling and experimental activities.
+11/16: WP4 SINBAT project meeting in WMG/IINM, with partners from MCL (Austria), University of Warsaw (Poland) and WMG.

-01/09/16: Dr Mikhail Poluektov joins the NMG in the IINM to work as Research Fellow in the Horizon 2020 research project SINTBAT.
-He will work on the development of nonlinear micromechanical models for predicting the chemo-mechanical response of Si-based Li-ion batteries.
+01/09/16: Dr Mikhail Poluektov has joined the NMG in the IINM as Research Fellow in the Horizon 2020 research project SINTBAT.
+He will work on the development of chemo-mechanical theory and modelling/simulation tools for predicting the of Si-based Li-ion batteries.
 Mikhail received his PhD from the Eindhoven University (the Netherlands) for his work on micromechanical modelling of semi-crystalline polymers, followed by his post-doctoral research work on concurrent multiscale modelling of magnetic materials at the Uppsala University in Sweden.

 11-19/07/16: Edyta attended the Molecular Simulation Summer School at the University of Lancaster (UK).
 The School was co-organised by the CCP5 and CECAM (Centre Europeen de Calcul Atomique et Moleculaire).

 01/03/16: Research project 'Silicon based materials and new processing technologies for improved lithium-ion batteries' SINTBAT funded by EU H2020 has started, and supported by VARTA.
 The SINTBAT project aims at the development of a cheap energy through a lithium-ion energy storage system offering in-service time for 20-25 years.
 More information on the project objectives and partners can be found here.
-The modelling activities in the project are led by Dr. Dhammika Widanalage (electrochemistry) and Dr Figiel (micromechanics).
+The modelling activities in the project are led by Dr. Dhammika Widanalage (electrochemistry) and Lukasz (multiscale material modelling).

 04/02/16: Lukasz contributed to a short article about the UK need for multiscale modelling of graphene-based materials, including polymer-graphene nanocomposites, and stronger academia-industry interaction to address the challenge.

 01/02/16: Research project BI-STRETCH-PLLA-WS2-FOR-BIOMED (BIaxial STRETCHing of PLLA-WS2 nanocomposites FOR thinner and stronger BIOMEDical scaffolds) has started.
-The project is funded by the Horizon 2020 MC RISE action, and it involves the ENEA in Italy (Dr T. Di Luccio), Queens University Belfast (Dr G. Menary), University of Warwick (Dr L. Figiel, Dr T. Schiller and Prof T. McNally), and the California Institute of Technology in the USA (Prof J. Kornfield).
+The project is funded by the Horizon 2020 MC RISE action, and it involves respective PIs from the ENEA in Italy (Dr T. Di Luccio), Queens University Belfast (Dr G. Menary), University of Warwick (Lukasz), and the California Institute of Technology (Caltech) in the USA (Prof J. Kornfield).

 04/01/16: Nathan Parsons has started his PhD project in the Group.
 He will study nanoscopic behaviour of polymer-graphene nanocomposites using advanced experimental and modelling approaches.
 His PhD project is co-funded by the CDT in Molecular and Analytical Sciences (MAS) and WMG.
 His is co-supervised by Dr Neil Wilson from the Physics Department at Warwick.

-02/11/15: Edyta Dzikon has started her PhD project in the Group.
-She will focus on the Multiscale Modelling of Interfacial Interactions and End-use Properties in Polymer-Graphene Nanocomposites.
+11/15: Edyta Dzikon has started her PhD project in the Group on Multiscale Modelling of Interfacial Interactions in Polymer-Graphene Nanocomposites.
 Her PhD project is funded by the WMG.

-27/10-30/10/15: Lukasz attended the 2nd Sino-UK Symposium on Polymer Nanocomposites at the Donghua University in Shanghai (China), a follow-up of the 1st Symposium organised at the Warwick University in December 2014.
-Lukasz gave a talk entitled 'Prediction of Local and Overall Behaviour of Polymer Nanocomposites via Multiscale Modelling'.
+10/15: Lukasz gave an invited talk at the 2nd Sino-UK Symposium on Polymer Nanocomposites at the Donghua University in Shanghai (China) on 'Prediction of Local and Overall Behaviour of Polymer Nanocomposites via Multiscale Modelling'.

-19/06/15: Henry Charlesworth from the Centre for Doctoral Training in Mathematics for Real-World Systems starts his MSc project in the Group.
-Henry will work on molecular modelling of polymer-graphene interactions using coarse-grained MD simulations.
-He is co-supervised by Dr David Quigley from the Department of Physics and Centre for Scientific Computing at Warwick University.
+09/15: Henry Charlesworth from the Centre for Doctoral Training in Mathematics for Real-World Systems has completed his MSc project in the Group.
+He was co-supervised by Dr David Quigley from the Department of Physics.

-29/03/15 - 02/04/15: Lukasz attended 16th International Conference on Deformation, Yield and Fracture of Polymers, in the Rolduc Abbey, Kerkrade, The Netherlands.
-He presented a poster entitled 'Morphology evolution and macroscopic response of PLA-organoclay melts in extensional deformations: experiments and modelling'.
+03/15: Lukasz attended 16th International Conference on Deformation, Yield and Fracture of Polymers, in the Rolduc Abbey, Kerkrade, The Netherlands.